dball/constructive/README.md

 ### sys/db/ident

 An system ident uniquely identifies a datum by name, e.g. `person/name` or, indeed, `sys/db/ident`.
 Attributes are almost always referred to by their idents.
 Not all idents are attributes, only those with types.
-Idents are the idiomatic way to represent enumerations.
+Idents are also the idiomatic way to represent enumerations, and have many uses beyond.
+The system reserves the `sys` root, rejecting claims for such idents or about the entities to which they may refer.
+Users may use the remainder of the space as they see fit, though they're recommended to use paths for consistency.

 ### sys/attr/type